 HMRC also administers various social and economic benefit programmes and plays a critical role in ensuring individuals and businesses comply with tax regulations.
 If you're a taxpayer in the UK, you'll have dealt with HMRC at some point - whether you know it or not.

-It collects hundreds of billions in revenue every year with the money it collects funding public services, such as healthcare, prisons, the police, education, and military defence.
+It collects hundreds of billions in revenue every year, which it collects funding public services, such as healthcare, prisons, the police, education, and military defence.

 How is my income tax bill calculated?